 - A cat litter box

 - Litter and litter scooper

 Your choice of litter boxes is broad—there are several types to pick from, such as covered, uncovered, top-entry boxes, tall-sided, or self-cleaning automatic cat litter boxes, to name just a few.

 Start by considering the size.
 When cats do their business outdoors, they prefer to dig, scratch, and turn around to get comfortable.
 Find a litter box that gives your feline amply space and opportunity to do this.

 A spacious box ensures that your cat won’t step in their cat scat next time nature calls.

 It should also have appropriately sized edges.
-Choosing a litter box with high sides—making it difficult to get into—is a recipe for your cat pooping outside litter box.
+Choosing a litter pan with high sides—making it difficult to get into—is a recipe for your cat pooping outside the litter box.

 Another factor to consider is whether you want the box covered or uncovered.
 Both have their pros and cons, but this may just come down to owner preference as studies reveal that not all cats have a preference (1).

 Covered litter boxes are excellent in many ways.
 They provide privacy (if your cat is shy) and contain messes and odors.
 With that said, they’re not always the best.
 Because of the trapped odors, your cat may feel less inclined to use it.
 Although not as strong as dogs, cats have a much stronger sense of smell than us people (2).

 Another con to covered litter boxes is that it’s harder for us humans to tell when the litter is dirty.
 In turn, we’re likely to clean it less often, which makes it unpleasant for your cat when they need to use it.